64kramsystem/json_on_rails/README.md

 ## Introduction

-Rails 5 introduced native support for the [MySQL] JSON data type; however, due to the Rails feature policy, version 4 won't be receive this functionality.
+Rails 5 introduced native support for the [MySQL] JSON data type; however, due to the Rails feature policy, version 4 won't receive this functionality.

 This gem adds a Rails JSON data type, allowing the user to work with JSON attributes transparently, as a Array/Hash/etc.